 These totals include all courses for which students may enroll.
 Permission to take course loads above these maximums must be obtained in advance of registration from the dean of the college of the student’s major.

-Each member of the Arkansas Tech University community assumes an obligation to conduct her/himself in a non-disruptive manner in the classroom.
+Each member of the Arkansas Tech University community is obliged to conduct her/himself in a non-disruptive manner in the classroom.
 If a student is being disruptive, the instructor will address the situation, discussing behavioral expectations moving forward, and emphasize possible consequences for failing to comply.
 If the disruptive behavior persists, the student may be suspended on an interim basis from the class.
 Instructors may report excessive and/or repeated disruptive behavior through the Procedures for Addressing Violations of Academic Integrity and Classroom Behavior.
 This process includes an appeals process students may use to challenge perceived violations or excessive penalties.
 Students who exhibit disruptive behavior may also be referred to the Department of Student Conduct (see Article III, Section D of the Arkansas Tech University Student Handbook).

 Students who enroll above the maximum loads without securing permission from the dean will be dropped from their classes.
 To be considered for a course overload, the student must submit a petition to the dean and should meet the following criteria: